 This visualization may require more screen width to render optimally.
 Flip your mobile device to landscape to get an enhanced view of the visual below, or touch to scroll the image.
 To get the best view, try out this page on a tablet or desktop computer.
 Use the share icon in the menu to check out this page later.

 Percentage of non-federal acute care hospitals, by type, that possess certified electronic health record technology

-In 2014, 97 percent of all non-federal acute care hospitals possessed an electronic health record (EHR) that met standards developed by the Department of Health and Human Services.
-Critical Access Hospitals had the lowest rates at 94 percent.
-Small rural, small urban, and medium hospitals had similar rates.
-Ninety-nine percent of large hospitals have certified health IT, the highest rate among these hospitals.
+In 2015, 96 percent of all non-federal acute care hospitals possessed certified health IT.
+Small rural and small urban hospitals had the lowest rates at 94 percent.
+Ninety-six percent of Critical Access hospitals had certified health IT, while 98 percent of large hospitals had certified health IT - the highest rate among these hospital types.

 Hospitals have possession of a certified electronic health record system if the EHR technology meets the technological capability, functionality, and security requirements adopted by the Department of Health and Human Services.
 Possession means that the hospital has a legal agreement with the EHR vendor, but it is not equivalent to adoption.

 Measures calculated based off a 55% response rate of non-federal acute care hospitals nationwide.

 Critical Access: rural hospital with less than 25 beds and 35 miles away from any other general or Critical Access hospital.

 Office of the National Coordinator for Health Information Technology.
 'Percent of Hospitals, By Type, that Possess Certified Health IT,' Health IT Quick-Stat #52. dashboard.healthit.gov/quickstats/pages/certified-electronic-health-record-technology-in-hospitals.php.
 May 2016.